How To Make Plantable Seed Paper At Home

 Use your hands or a spoon to apply pressure to the mixture and squeeze out the water.
 Don’t apply too much pressure to avoid damaging the seeds.

-Spread out your Paper
+Spread Out Your Paper

 Using a flat surface spread out your Terry cloth, dishcloth or microfibre towel.
 Extract and spread your mixture thinly across the surface of your cloth or towel.
 Use your sponge to flatten out any uneven areas and soak up any excess water left in your paper.